Ping-Group-UCSC/NonRad/README.md

 Author(s)
 ------------------------------------
 This code was written by Feng Wu
 Revised and released by Tyler J. Smart

-Running the code on kairay
+Setup for running the code on kairay
 ------------------------------------
 1. Load numpy